 The Pass Everyone Loves To Use

 Why does everyone use the knee cut pass?
 It works and is uncomfortable for the bottom person.
 Those are good reasons.
 However, there’s more to it.
 Way more.
 The knee cut pass works because of several things that give it a huge mechanical advantage.
 However, before I get into those, I want to touch on another subject that makes this pass of widespread – entries.
-The pass is easily available form a host of different situations, and more importantly, from a bunch of different guards with just slight adjustments.
+The pass is easily available from a host of different situations, and more importantly, from a bunch of different guards with just slight adjustments.
 That makes it accessible, on top of effective.

 Why does the knee cut pass work?
 First of all, you have the staple element of the leg.
 Those that know how to use the pass, can make themselves really heavy on that bottom leg.
 Another aspect of the pass that is absolutely imperative to its success is getting the far side underhook.
 In fact, I’ll go as far as claiming that is the most important part of the pass.
 That far side underhook is the one single thing that makes this pass so difficult to defend against.

 Another aspect that makes this pass different from others is the fact that people can hang out midway through it, or even consider other passing options, or leg locks.
-This provides the knee cut with aa moment of stability and makes knee cut pass defense even more challenging.
+This provides the knee cut with a moment of stability and makes knee cut pass defense even more challenging.
 Actually, it makes knee cut pass defense challenging if you’re not aware of all the things I just wrote about, If you know them, though, it is an entirely different ball game.

 Knee Cut Pass Defense Options